Zi-hao-Wei/Battery-Management-System/Readme.md

 I will try my best to make my code readable and classify the related Paper of battery conditions into right categories.

+# If there is any infringement please notify me and I will delete it at once.
 #
 There also contain a GUI for Battery Management System.
 #